elennick/Moan.lua/README.md

 ## Configuration

-- `sayIt.Console` - (bool), displays some debugging info.
+- `Moan.Console` - (bool), displays some debugging info.
-- `sayIt.Font` - The messagebox font
+- `Moan.Font` - The messagebox font
-- `assetDir` - The folder in which sayIt.Init() finds the messagebox icons.
+- `assetDir` - The folder in which Moan.Init() finds the messagebox icons.
 - `cameraSpeed` - How long in seconds it takes the camera to move from A to B.
 - `boxHeight` - The height of the messagebox
 - `padding` - The space between text, images, etc.